Steven M. Zeitels: Career

-Zeitels has done performed surgery on many performing vocalists.
-Julie Andrews serves as the Honorary Chairwoman of the VHI Advisory Board.
-She, as well as Steven Tyler, Roger Daltrey, Christina Perri, Denyce Graves, Lionel Richie and Joe Buck, has collaborated with Zeitels to advance the cause of restoring lost voices.
-In Roger Daltrey's case, Zeitels removed precancerous dysplasia from his vocal fold just one month prior to his 2010 Super Bowl performance.
-In 2012, there was broad international coverage of Zeitels' microsurgery to restore Adele's voice; she thanked him in the acceptance of the first of her six Grammy Awards.
+In 2004, the first endowed Chair in Laryngeal Surgery at Harvard Medical School was created for him.

+Zeitels has designed numerous new voice restoration procedures (phonosurgery) and surgical instruments, and holds six patents for these innovations.

+He is widely acknowledged for novel laser applications to treat dysplasia and cancer as well as laryngeal papillomatosis, polyps, nodules.
+He is also known for perfecting office-based laryngeal laser surgery.
+He introduced angiolytic laser treatment of vocal cord cancer, which evolved from Judah Folkman’s concepts of tumor angiogenesis and Rox Anderson’s theory of selective photothermolysis.

+Zeitels has designed procedures to restore the voice of those who have had vocal paresis and paralysis.
+His techniques were featured in a National Geographic Channel documentary, “The Incredible Human Machine”, which highlighted Zeitels’ microsurgery on Steven Tyler of Aerosmith.

-Larry Page, the founder of Google, described his difficulties with vocal nerve injury and has been a supporter of Zeitels and the Voice Health Institute.
-Zeitels conceived and directs the Voice Restoration Research Program, which is a collaborative effort of investigators at Harvard and MGH, as well as Robert Langer at MIT.
+Zeitels founded and directs the Voice Restoration Research Program, which is a collaborative effort of investigators at Harvard and MGH, as well as Robert Langer at MIT.
 They have spent over a decade developing a biomaterial that would restore the largest majority of human voice loss and the research group received the 2010 Broyles Maloney Award of the American Broncho-Esophagological Association for their effort.
-They hope to initiate human trials to test the new vocal biogel in 2018.

 Personal life

-While in Chile lecturing as a guest of the Chilean Society of Otolaryngology in 2001 he met Maria Nuria Hananias, a Chilean otolaryngological surgeon.
-Married in 2003, they have two children, a boy and a girl.
+He met his wife, Maria Nuria Hananias, a Chilean otolaryngological surgeon, in 2001 and they were married in 2003.
+They have two children, a boy and a girl.